A catch-all term used for anime, manga and other cartoon and comic characters with bizarre, improbable, or just plain goofy-looking hairstyles.

 Sena's hairstyle from Eyeshield 21 is a cross between Goku's, Astro Boy's, and Tsuna's, as well as being two tone (though he actually develops that later on, so he probably dyed his bangs).
 Evidently, the hairstyle's genetic, as his dad has the same thing, except with a receding hairline.
 Almost as if to lampshade his very anime-esque hair cut, when he gels in down it looks EXACTLY like Astro Boy's.
 Milder examples are Ikkyu's Vegeta-do, Kurita's chestnut spike, Mizumachi's blonde bedhead, Monta/Komosubi/Tomgano/Yukimitsu's spikes, and Sakuraba's hair antennae.

 Hiruma's is a subversion.
-It looks typical shonen hair, but in his flashback, it's revealed he has perfectly normal black hair.
-The spiky blonde do is part of his image.
+It looks like typical shonen hair, but in his flashback, it's revealed he has perfectly normal black hair.
+The spiky blond do is part of his image.
 The same with Kotaro, whose constantly bushing his hair to make it stay spiky.

 Doi◊ from Wandering Son.
 Not to the extent of a lot of other examples, and it does resemble styles that a lot of teenage boys in Japan sport, but it still counts (especially in later appearances).